kethavathsundar/Ollama_AI_Chatbot/README.md

 ```
 ### 3️⃣ Enter your query in the text box and get responses!

-## 📡 Deploy on Streamlit Cloud

-Want to host it online?
-Deploy on Streamlit Cloud!

-- Push your code to GitHub

-- Go to Streamlit Cloud

-- Select your repo & deploy!

 ## 📌 API & Future Enhancements

 - 🔹 Voice Support (Speech-to-Text)